wabenzi/vibe-code/scripts/README.md

 ### Best Practices

-1. **Always source common-logging.sh** in new scripts for consistent output
+1. **Always source utils/common-logging.sh** in new scripts for consistent output
 2. **Use appropriate log levels** (info, success, warning, error)
 3. **Set custom prefixes** for script-specific identification
 4. **Use structured output** with headers and footers for long operations